michael-denino/cloudformation-terraform-s3-backend/README.md

 A deployment script and Terraform test module are included in this repository, along with a pre-commit configuration and semantic-release GitHub Actions workflow.
 Additional information is provided in the [Deployment](#deployment) section of this documentation.

 The CloudFormation template appends the AWS account ID to the bucket name and DynamoDB table name by default.
-Appending the account ID to resource names can be disabled by setting the `AppendAccountID` parameter to false.
+Appending the account ID to resource names can be disabled by setting the `AppendAccountID` parameter to `false`.
 Appending the account ID to the bucket name increases the chance of forming a globally unique bucket name.
 Appending the account ID to the S3 bucket and DynamoDB table names also identifies the location of the S3 backend when referencing the bucket and table in the Terraform backend configuration.

 Cross region replication and access logging may be added as optional features in the future.